Skip to main content

 LEXINGTON, Ky.
 (Aug.
 19, 2020) — The editorial collective of disClosure: A Journal of Social Theory announces the release of its 29th volume, available on the journal's website.
 The issue focuses on theories of populism and brings together a wide range of perspectives relating to the phenomenon, experience and study of populism.

 The recent uptick in populism signals political, economic or social unrest across the globe.
-This issue presents conversations about the types and origins of populisms; the editors believe that the development and definition of populism is both historically and socially
+This issue presents conversations about the types and origins of populisms; the editors believe that the development and definition of populism is both historically

 By Lindsey Piercy